tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% tip %}}

-Recently uploaded files will be placen in your current directory at the moment of the upload
+Recently uploaded files will be placed in your current directory at the moment of the upload

 {{% /tip %}}